 Following worship, we invite you for fellowship and refreshments in the Chalice Room next to the Sanctuary.
 Here, you will find a visitor information center and members of the congregation who will welcome you and answer your questions.

-All are welcome to join us, a community of people committed to living in the spirit of a God who loves each and every person abundantly and unconditionally.
+We are a community of people committed to living in the spirit of a God who loves each and every person abundantly and unconditionally.
+Join us!

 Sacrament of Holy Communion